- Written by Dr.Mehmet Demircioglu

 These months are confusing because there is enough growth to raise expectations, but not always enough maturity to judge the final result.
 The patient can see something happening, but also sees gaps, texture changes, uneven sides, or weak density in certain light.

-I often see patients worry because one side seems slower.
+One side can seem slower and create worry.
 Sometimes this reflects real uneven growth.
 Sometimes it is lighting, sleeping side, hair angle, shaving pattern, or the original distribution of grafts.

-If you are comparing sides, my article on one side growing slower after hair transplant explains why asymmetry during recovery is not always a failure.
+If you are comparing sides, Asymmetry during recovery is not always a failure, especially when judging one side growing slower after hair transplant.
 It must be judged with timing and pattern.

-The same applies to texture.
+Texture needs the same timing.
 New transplanted hair can appear coarse, wiry, or directionally awkward at first.
-In many patients, it improves as the hair cycles mature.
-That does not mean every texture problem is normal, but it means early texture should not be judged like final texture.
+With many patients, it improves as the hair cycles mature.
+If this is your main concern, The issue is part of wiry or coarse transplanted hair after hair transplant.
+Not every texture problem is normal, but early texture should not be judged like final texture.

-By month 7, I still do not want a patient to declare the result final.
-I want to see the direction of change.
+By month 7, the result is still not final.
+The direction of change matters.
 A result that is clearly improving deserves patience.
 A result that shows no meaningful growth, poor design, or wrong angles deserves a more careful review.

 How should I judge density without fooling myself?